North Texas Chapter |

 Home |

-Events are generally held on the first Tuesday of every month but may vary due to holidays or speaker schedules.
+Events are generally held on the first Tuesday of every month, but may vary due to holidays or speaker schedules.
 Events are for current members and invited guests only.
-If you aren't a member but want to attend one of our events, please contact us or consider joining the chapter.
+If you are not yet a member but would like to attend one of our events, please contact us, or consider joining the chapter.
+Select - TX: North Texas (Dallas)

 Upcoming Chapter Event